stokito/fortress-lang/README.txt

 sudoku.fss: Solve a simple sudoku by elimination.
 Includes a tree-based set implementation.

-tree.fss: Tree-based wavelet functions, inspired by ORNL Madness library.
-This was used to prototype our matrix and vector implementations, but that code has been moved to the libraries and this demo doesn't quite work.

 COMPONENTS

 Fortress currently lacks a full-blown component system.
-All the code in your Fortress program should reside in api and compponent file pairs.
+All the code in your Fortress program should reside in API and compponent file pairs.
-If you take a look at the Fortress programs in ProjectFortress/tests/ or ProjectFortress/demos/ SpecData, you'll see that they have the same overall structure:
+If you take a look at the Fortress programs in ProjectFortress/tests/ or ProjectFortress/demos/ SpecData/examples, you'll see that they have the same overall structure:

 component MyComponent
   exports Executable

   ...
 Your program here ...

   run(args:String...):() = ...

 end

 LANGUAGE FEATURES THAT ARE IMPLEMENTED

 * Object and trait declarations, including polymorphic traits.
-  Polymorphic singletons are not yet accepted.
-Constructor invocations must *always* provide the type arguments explicitly.
+  Constructor invocations must *always* provide the static arguments explicitly.

 * Overloaded functions and ordinary methods.
 Top-level overloaded functions can be polymorphic.
 Nested functions and methods must be